alinagw/unity-3D-visualizer/README.md

   * Have a UI that supports translating, rotating, and scaling all in one that doesn't require the user to toggle between the modes
   * Currently the transform mode toggles are on the left while the joystick is on the right.
 For a mobile view in landscape mode, this makes sense so your left thumb can reach the toggles while the right thumb stays fixed on the joystick.
 Relocating the toggles so the UI is more universal would be something to consider.
 I thought about having the joystick handle be the toggle through double clicks, but that came with its own challenges.
 There are many different designs to explore!
   * I would want to make the menu less intrusive so it doesn't cover the model when the customization menu is open.
 Reducing the opacity is one solution.

----

 ## Conclusions

-I hope you enjoyed bulding your statue garden!
+I hope you enjoyed building your statue garden!
 While I know this assignment is not technically flawless, I do hope it provides a good picture of my storytelling and design skills as well as the creative fun I love to have with code.
 Most importantly, I hope it conveys my ability to learn (re-learn) quickly on the job.
 My Unity and C# skills were extremely rusty, but I'm pretty proud of what I was able to re-teach myself and accomplish for this project.
 I've acknowledged a lot of room for improvement, but I am definitely confident that I could continue to sharpen my technical skills and improve my work.

 I definitely want to thank you for giving me the opportunity to jump back into Unity again after so long!
 I realized just how much I missed it, and I'm excited to use it for some new personal projects.